-You can use blade as a dashboard to watch statistics about a game (and for that purpose it has an auto refresh button at the bottom of the page so you can put it on a TV or etc and get live statistics), you can also use blade to detect player bots entering and leaving games and liking and disliking games, such as here:
+You can use blade as a dashboard to watch statistics about a game, you can also use blade to detect player bots entering and leaving games and liking and disliking games, such as here:

 You can see an example of blade running here: